-- Dr. Gopal's annual total compensation \$21,872,498 - Median employee's annual total compensation \$116,670 - Ratio of Dr. Gopal's to the median employee's annual total compensation - 187:1
+- Dr. Gopal's annual total compensation \$21,872,498 - Median employee's annual total compensation \$116,670 - Ratio of Dr. Gopal's to the median employee's annual total compensation 187:1

 We identified the median employee for purposes of our 2022 pay ratio disclosure using our employee population as of October 1, 2022, which date was within the last three months of our 2022 fiscal year.
-We identified the median employee by: (i) aggregating for each applicable employee (A) annual base salary for permanent employees as of October 1, 2022 (or for hourly employees, the hourly compensation rate multiplied by the target annual work schedule).
-(B) the target bonus for 2022, and (C) the accounting value of any equity awards granted during 2022, and (G) that accounting value of any equity awards granted during 2022, and (G) the accounting value of an full-time, part-time, temporary, or seasonal basis.
+We identified the median employee by: (i) aggregating for each applicable employee (A) annual base salary for permanent employees as of October 1, 2022 (or for hourly employees, the hourly compensation rate multiplied by the target annual work schedule), (B) the target bonus for 2022, and (C) the accounting value of any equity awards granted during 2022, and (ii) ranking this compensation measure for our employees from lowest to highest.
+This calculation was performed for all employees, excluding Dr. Gopal, whether employed on a full-time, part-time, temporary, or seasonal basis.
 For non-permanent employees that joined the Company during 2022, annual salary rates were adjusted to account only for the portion of the year that they were employed by the Company.
 In determining our median employee, we did not use any of the permitted exemptions.
 We also did not rely on any material assumptions, adjustments (e.g., cost-of-living adjustments), or estimates (e.g., statistical sampling) to identify our median employee or determine annual total compensation or any elements of annual total compensation for our median employee or Dr. Gopal.